 In addition to learning about finance, you will gain specialized knowledge to represent buyers, sellers, and owners in real estate transactions.
 Careers include real estate broker, corporate real estate professional, or property manager for a corporation.

 Learn to plan, organize, and manage the flow of purchased materials into and out of organizations.
 Careers include working as buyers, contract negotiators, supplier relations, inventory managers, transportation managers, import/export goods managers, and purchasing or logistics planners/analysts.

 Gain valuable perspective on integrating sustainability into corporate strategy.
 This co-major complements a functional area of business with a strong background in sustainable business strategy and implementation.

-*These are co-majors you can take with another Kelley major.
+*These are co-majors that can be declared along with at least one Kelley major.

 Earning a minor or certificate from the top-ranked Kelley School of Business will get you closer to achieving your career goals.
-Students pursuing nonbusiness undergraduate degrees at IU Bloomington, who have completed at least 30 hours of college work that count toward graduation, are eligible to complete any or all of the business minors and/or the certificate.
+Students pursuing IU Bloomington undergraduate degrees outside of the Kelley School are eligible to complete any or all of the business minors and/or the certificate.
 Non-degree-seeking students can also pursue the Business Foundations Certificate.

 Develop your general business knowledge and skills, from the basics of accounting to the principles of strategic management.

 Want to open your own business or work for a smaller, perhaps family-owned, business?
 This minor will strengthen your entrepreneurial skills and prepare you to contribute innovative ideas.

 Every business decision, in one way or another, comes down to money.
 The courses in this minor will improve your abilities in finance.

 To succeed in business, you have to understand consumers and how to communicate with them.